-February 25th is Shrove Tuesday or Fat Tuesday or, in Sweden it is “Semmeldagen” (the day of the Semla).
-This is the national day of Swedens most beloved pastry, the semla.
+Shrove Tuesday or Fat Tuesday is a day in February known in Sweden as “Semmeldagen” (the day of the Semla).
+This is the national day of Sweden’s most beloved pastry, the semla.
 The semla (the singular of semlor) is a small, wheat flour bun, flavored with cardamom and filled with almond paste and whipped cream.

 Back in the 14th century Lent, a 40-day fast of great importance to the Swedes at this time, would be held right before Easter.

 “In order to survive without eating properly for a long period of time, a new law was instituted stating that an obligatory feast, where one could eat as much food as they could possibly handle, would have to take place three days prior to the 40-day fast.
 The Swedish Church, who at that time had the power to impose laws, named aptly named the law ‘The law of the fast.’”

 The three days were Pork Sunday, Bun Monday, and Pancake Tuesday or Stone Cake day, which would later evolve into Semmeldagen.
 The semla started out as simply a bun, soaked in hot milk (known as hetvägg or “hot wall”).